siddharth6758/Anime-Recommendation-System/README.md

 # Anime-Recommendation-System
 The Anime Recommendation System is an innovative solution that leverages advanced algorithms and user preferences to suggest tailored anime content.
 Utilizing ReactJS and Python with Flask integration, this system harnesses the power of the Kitsu API to fetch comprehensive anime data.
-Users can discover, explore, and bookmark their favorite shows, benefiting from a personalized viewing experience.
+Users can discover and explore their favorite shows, benefiting from a personalized viewing experience.
 This project bridges the gap between anime enthusiasts and their ideal series, enhancing their entertainment journey.

 ![image](https://github.com/siddharth6758/Anime-Recommendation-System/assets/90406492/191baa1d-ffcc-4b8f-a571-71ff3b6ed9d0)